ToxicFrog/bltool/README.md

 Two features (html output and backloggery edit support) are not yet implemented.

 Apart from that, bug reports are welcome!
-Post them on github and I'll email me.
+Post them on github and it'll email me.

 ## License